crocs-muni/tpmscan-artifact/analysis/perf/README.md

 3. Create `cache` directory if it does not exist already.

-4. Obtain measurement files and save them to an arbitrary path, which we will refer to as `$MEASUREMENTS` from now on.
+4. Obtain measurement files and save them to directory `./data`.
+   - Measurements from the dataset can be prepared by running script `prepare_data.sh` and output to the `data` directory (the script requires `zip` installed).
+   - Other measurements from university machines can be found on this address: https://drive.google.com/drive/folders/1E2KtHnZ1S_wqoHY4DZ9gMAReZHIQZauy?usp=drive_link

 5. (Optional) Populate the database with a single measurement and drop all indices and constraints to speed up loading of the entire dataset.

       ```sh
-      ls $MEASUREMENTS/*.zip | head -1 | ./tpm-graphs-db db.read -
+      ls data/*.zip | head -1 | ./tpm-graphs-db db.read -
       psql -d "${DATABASE:-tpm}" -1 -f sql/indices-drop.sql
       psql -d "${DATABASE:-tpm}" -1 -f sql/contraints-drop.sql
       ```